ShaonBhattaShuvo/ReportAnalytics---Editied-Version/README.md

     public object[,] DataBody { get; set; }
 }
 ```
-This structure is similiar with `TableDataRange` but it provides actual data of a table.
-To avoid unnecessary boxing and unboxing, all data type are defined as object as it is the default value type read from or write to SpreadsheetGear APIs.
+This structure is similiar with `TableDataRange` but it provides actual data of a table. *To avoid unnecessary boxing and unboxing*, all data type are defined as object as it is the default value type read from or write to SpreadsheetGear APIs.

 ##### Data Set Extensions
 ```c#